hackalog/hackalog.github.io/_posts/2022-07-19-reproducible-pdf.md

 ```
 No output, so the generated $\TeX$ is the same.
 A good start.

-Next, check the file sizes (yeah, I probably should have done this first):
+Next, check the file sizes:

 ```bash
 >>> make clean && make && mv document.pdf orig.pdf